CanePlayz/HDGraph.Core/HDGraph/HDGraphGUI/Readme.txt

 Uninstall on WINDOWS :
 ======================================================

+First of all :
+- If you previously activated the HDGraph "windows explorer integration", it is better to deactivate it first (open HDGraph and go to the menu item "Tools > Explorer Integration >  Remove me from the explorer context menu").
-- Close all opened HDGraph windows.
+- Make sure you closed all opened HDGraph windows.

+Next :
+- if you used the Zip package to install HDGraph (for example the "HDGraph_light_x.y.z.zip" file), you just have to delete the HDGraph folder.
+- if you used the MSI file (for example "SetupHDGraph_English_x.y.z.msi"), HDGraph is in the uninstall software list of the control panel and you can uninstall it from here :
-- Open "Add/Remove programs" from the Configuration Panel
-- Select HDGraph in the list and clic "Remove".
+	1/ Open "Add/Remove programs" from the Configuration Panel, 2/ select HDGraph in the list and clic "Remove"

 Known bugs and limitations:
 ======================================================

-- HDGraph is unable to detect Hard Links.
 - HDGraph is unable to scan files and directories which full path is greater thant 255 characters.
 - Using HDGraph on Mono is experimental :
 -    Some feature are not available